mav787/Database-B-Tree/README.md

 This is the course project for COSI 127b.
 • Implemented a B+ Tree in Java for database indexing, supporting data <br>block insertion, deletion and combination, separation and redistribution among indirect blocks.
-• Implemented a user-friendly interface to PostgreSQL database using JDBC.
-Supports data <br>
+<br>• Implemented a user-friendly interface to PostgreSQL database using JDBC. <br>Supports data
 visualization by Gnuplot, Graphviz and LaTex.
-Designed integrity constraints and triggers <br>
-to maintain the database.
+Designed integrity constraints and triggers to maintain the database.